Mary 2.0

 Icon of the Blessed Virgin Mary that was created for this movement.

-Mary 2.0 (Maria 2.0) is a heterodox movement by Roman Catholic women in Germany to raise awareness of sexism, the mishandling of sexual abuse scandals, and other issues within the Catholic Church.
+Mary 2.0 (Maria 2.0) is a movement by Roman Catholic women in Germany to raise awareness of sexism, the mishandling of sexual abuse scandals, and other issues within the Catholic Church.

 Name

 The name of the initiative was chosen since St. Mary was purportedly traditionally portrayed as the ideal silent and serving woman.
 As stated by Barbara Stratmann, a movement leader, "2.0 stands for a new beginning.
 Reset everything to zero.
 We are no longer like that."

 Demands

 The group laid out its demands in an open letter to Pope Francis, which read as follows:

 "We therefore call upon the Catholic Church, in accordance with many before us...